pau1h/myspim/README.md

 ## Installation

 To install MySPIM, clone the repository and build the project using the provided Makefile.
-Ensure you have `gcc` and `make` installed on your system.
+Ensure you have `gcc` installed on your system.

 ```bash
 # Clone the repository